-We suggest using a vacuum designed for ashes.
+If a vacuum is used to clean your unit, we suggest using a vacuum designed for ashes.

 (We recommend LoveLess Ash Vac, 1-800-568-3949 Ext. #27)

 Some regular vacuums and shop vacs leak ash into the room.
 Your vacuum or shop vac may have a special filter or bag available to eliminate this leakage.